suniti0804/Heart_Disease_Prediction/README.md

 The dataset is taken from [Cleveland Heart Disease dataset from the UCI Repository](https://archive.ics.uci.edu/ml/datasets/heart+disease) and the same is also available at [Kaggle](https://www.kaggle.com/ronitf/heart-disease-uci).
 The dataset consists of 303 individuals data and there are 14 columns in the dataset.

 The code is implemented in Google Colaboratory with the help of Python.

+Libraries used - Pandas, Matplotlib, Numpy, Seaborn and Sklearn.